govert/VibeServing/docs/vibestudio_design.md

 `{{{ system prompt }}}`, to clearly separate them from ordinary HTTP content.
 VibeStudio then sends an HTTP `GET /` request over that conversation and shows the raw request in the Traffic panel.
 The model replies with an HTTP response, which is logged and rendered in the Browser panel.
+Meta messages returned by the model are captured separately so they can be displayed in a **Meta Chat** panel for debugging.
 To mirror the real VibeServer behaviour, the bundled example server includes the meta prompt at the top of each response, wrapped in triple braces (`{{{ meta }}}`).
 All subsequent user actions are proxied as HTTP requests and responses.
 Future versions may also forward out‑of‑band